xzVice/FortRemoteLag/README.md

 At the end you'll just need the link that gets printed at the end of the script's execution, and the Client.exe.

-Make you friend run the Client.exe and you'll be able to make him lag whenever you want on Fortnite!
+Make you friends run the Client.exe and you'll be able to make them lag whenever you want on Fortnite!